Follow Italianism

 Home

 To buy a property, foreigners face bureaucracy and banking requirements.
-When it comes to renting, there is a shortage in cities like Roma, Milan, Florence and Venice.
-It is recommended to read the rental contracts before signing.
+As for renting, there is a shortage in cities like Rome, Milan, Florence, and Venice.
+It is recommended to review rental contracts before signing.

 View of Bellagio, on the shores of Lake Como, one of the most sought-after destinations for Brazilians seeking tranquility and natural beauty in northern Italy